 Information about participants and referrals is communicated within DCF's FLORIDA system.
-That information is entered into the system by eligibility specialists and transferred daily through an interface between DCF's FLORIDA system and DEO's OSST system for review by DEO's E&T program staff.
+That information is entered into the system by eligibility specialists and transferred daily through an interface between DCF's FLORIDA system and FloridaCommerce's OSST system for review by FloridaCommerce's E&T program staff.

-How is information about the referral communicated to E&T providers, as applicable?
+e) How is information about the referral communicated to E&T providers, as applicable?
 If the State works with E&T providers outside the State agency, how does the E&T provider know a SNAP participant has been referred to them?

-Information about the referral to SNAP E&T is communicated through a daily interface between DCF's FLORIDA system and DEO's OSST system.
-Daily eligibility transactions are gathered and transmitted to DEO via a secure file transfer process.
+Information about the referral to SNAP E&T is communicated through a daily interface between DCF's FLORIDA eligibility system and FloridaCommerce's OSST system.
+Daily eligibility transactions are gathered and transmitted to FloridaCommerce via a secure file transfer process.
 The FLORIDA data file contains demographics, unique identifiers, and SNAP E&T participation requirements.
-The nightly referral file automatically loads information about the customer and status of public assistance benefits into the DEO OSST system.
-The participant files are marked as 'mandatory' or 'voluntary' and routed to LWDBs based on address.
+The nightly referral file automatically loads information about the customer and status of public assistance benefits into the FloridaCommerce OSST system.
+The participant files are marked as 'mandatory' and routed to LWDBs based on address.

-For mandatory participants, once DEO receives a referral from DCF, the ETR is mailed by DEO on behalf of the LWDBs and provides detailed instructions and action steps the ABAWD must take to complete the initial engagement process required to initiate their SNAP E&T program participation.
+For mandatory participants, once FloridaCommerce receives a referral from DCF, the ETR is mailed by FloridaCommerce on behalf of the LWDBs and provides detailed instructions and action steps the mandatory E&T participant must take to complete the initial engagement process required to initiate their SNAP E&T program participation.
 The initial engagement steps are: